-- A. By signing annual sales contracts with major customers ensuring stable performance of 60% or more. - B. By improving quality continue to establish OEM/ODM partnership with international major manufactures to ensure turnover. - C. By making good use of equipment develop multi-colored and multi-specification productions, ensuring customers' brand loyalty. - D. By the continual technical partnership with European, American and Japanese plants- create new products and introduce them to new markets applications - E. By developing compound products and adding new production lines, with one stop shop service, fulfilling customers' needs. - F. By investing with precision principles of full production, order delivery and gradually adjust the inventory.
+- A. By signing annual sales contracts with major customers ensuring stable performance of 60% or more. - B. By improving quality continue to establish OEM/ODM partnership with international major manufactures to ensure turnover. - C. By making good use of equipment develop multi-colored and multi-specification productions, ensuring customers' brand loyalty. - D. By the continual technical partnership with European, American and Japanese plants create new products and introduce them to new markets applications - E. By developing compound products and adding new production lines, with one stop shop service, fulfilling customers' needs.